Clan Rising

 The Reddish council-flat boy who built the Hong Kong and Shanghai Bank, glazed the Reichstag, and made the steel-and-glass corporate atrium the dominant late-twentieth-century building type.

 Norman Foster was born at Reddish, between Stockport and Manchester, in June 1935, the only child of Robert Foster, a machine-tool fitter at the Metropolitan-Vickers works at Trafford Park, and Lilian Smith.
-He grew up in a two-up two-down on Crescent Grove, took the grammar-school examination, missed it, left school at sixteen and worked as an office boy at Manchester Town Hall through national service.
+He grew up in a two-up two-down on Crescent Grove, left school at sixteen and worked as an office boy at Manchester Town Hall through national service.
 He bought a stack of architectural magazines on the way to work each morning and read them at his desk.
 He applied to the Manchester School of Architecture as a self-paying student in 1956, on the strength of a portfolio of drawings done in his lunch breaks, and was admitted at twenty-one.

 Manchester gave him a partial scholarship and the foundation; a Henry Fellowship took him to Yale in 1961, where he sat in the postgraduate studios alongside Richard Rogers, James Stirling and Eldred Evans under the tutelage of Paul Rudolph and Vincent Scully.
 He came home in 1963 and set up Team 4 in London with Rogers, Wendy Cheesman and Su Brumwell, the four-person practice that produced the Reliance Controls factory at Swindon in 1967 and dissolved that same year over the question of how a partnership should be run.
 Foster Associates opened on its own account in 1967 at the kitchen table of the Foster family flat at Hampstead.
 Wendy Cheesman, by then his wife, ran the office.